uhLeeshUh/meal-planner/README.md

 To add new dependencies, use the `poetry add <package>` command.

-To run commands in the Poetry environment, use `poetry run <command>`
+To run commands in the Poetry environment, use `poetry run <command>`.
+For example, to run a script, enter the venv `poetry env activate` then `poetry run python3 ./scripts/{your_script}.py`

 ## Project Structure